Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Introduction

-as a $(-1)$-shifted symplectic derived stack. \item The moduli space of solutions to the equations of motion in the B-twist of $N=4$ super Yang-Mills on a smooth proper complex algebraic surface $X$ is equivalent to
+as a $(-1)$-shifted symplectic derived stack. \item The moduli space of solutions to the equations of motion in the B-twist of $N=4$ super Yang--Mills on a smooth proper complex algebraic surface $X$ is equivalent to

 as a $(-1)$-shifted symplectic derived stack. \end{itemize} \end{theorem}